ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex03_CompareForks.md

 `git pull original_class master -s recursive -X ours # this will update automatically all changes from our class Github, but leaves differences you created locally by some previous commit`

 #### Step 4 Confirm merged commit
 > Now you should see message suggested by git describing you are merging changes from our original class.
-Probably you are using `vim` editor and can confirm message by `Esc + : + wq`
+Probably you are using `vim` editor and can confirm message by `Esc` then `:` then `wq`

 #### Step 5 Do not forget to push you changes to your fork
 > Now you are completely setup, but still only locally.
 To push your locally merged changes push it by using: